SameerFaisal/Cycle-Sort-Algorithm/README.md

 # Cycle-Sort-Algorithm

+Cycle sort is an in-place sorting Algorithm, unstable sorting algorithm, a comparison sort that is theoretically optimal in terms of the total number of writes to the original array.

-A popular sorting algorithm that sorts the given values using O(n2) as its best as well as average and worst case.
+It is a popular sorting algorithm that sorts the given values using O(n^2) as its best as well as average and worst case.

 Made by: